Gleb-a-p/NeuralWaifu/README.md

 It will also work without an api key, but worse because it uses a free model.
 Without the Internet, it will recognize commands, but will not be able to access the OpenAI api key.
 The VA can play music that is saved in the `/app/modules/audio/music/` folder.
 Screenshots are saved in the `C:/Users/[user]/Desktop/Screenshots/` folder.
 Also, you need to correct all file paths in `/app/modules/core/logic/config.py` (Links and file paths), if it needs.
+Finally, for Jarvis' offline working you need install LMStudio and run it on 1234 port (it is default port).

 ## Supported Languages
 Currently, only Russian language is supported.